Essilor Lenses: lenses for prescription glasses.

 Maintaining power error under 0.18 D and unwanted astigmatism under 0.25 D guarantees maximum visual acuity.

-The actual power and astigmatism of a lens depend on the gaze direction, but also on the object distance.
-Usually when a lens is designed, it is assumed that all objects are located at infinite.
+The actual power and astigmatism of a lens depend on the gaze direction but also the object distance.
+Usually, when a lens is designed, it is assumed that all objects are located at infinite.
 In reality, they are not.
 That’s why the lens power and astigmatism are incorrect.

-On comparison the performance factor Eyezen Start lenses to standard single vision lenses is 49% larger than standard lenses.
+In comparison, the performance factor of Eyezen Start lenses to standard single vision lenses is 49% larger than standard lenses.

 The prescription is considered maintained when the following is true: